 There are many software tools available to help students and teachers collate and manage citations and references.
-Here are a few recommendations from library staff.
-If after reading this documentation you require further assistance in enabling reference management software to work with library resources.
+Here are a few recommendations from the library staff.
+If after reading this documentation you require further assistance, please contact the librarian for further assistance.

 PubMed Central (PMC) is a full-text, online archive of journal literature operated by the National Library of Medicine.
 NASA is using PMC to permanently preserve and provide easy public access to the peer-reviewed papers resulting from NASA-funded research.